 As Amelie grew older, she discovered she very much took after her mother, feeling excluded from the testosterone of the village’s main events.
 Big men crashing against each other in droves with weapons they could barely used when backed into a corner, with the occasional broad-shouldered woman you could only identify when she pulled the mask up.
 Ironically enough, it was a visit to her aunt in New Orleans that sparked a second great passion in her life.
 Amelie was gifted a history book by her aunt during her visit, and she read it down to the letter, falling in love with the world when women could take up swords that called upon grace and skill, and clash swords in blink fast honor duels!
 Sabres, rapiers, estocs, and ornate cuirass, when swordsmanship became an art form instead of a way of war.
 That was, unfortunately, the only time she had visited and met her aunt in person, only hearing her voice in Christmas phone calls from then until she turned 17.

 Her father’s guidance and her mother’s strong personality helped spur her ethic and reinforce her passion, and her favorite history book often became the subject of bed time stories.
 Great romance, insult, and grudges in the city of Nouvelle Orleans, carried over from across a great sea.
 Other stories of the period told of the War of Spanish Succession, the Great Northern War, even the tale of the Forty-Seven Ronin.
-Though much to her mothers chagrin, she also took up an affinity for fantasy after much prodding from the outside, the corset wives of the Bicolline knights foisting series upon fantasy series onto her during conversation.
-The girl even taking her books into the forge shop, until it caused a small fire.
 This same youthful abandon caused Amelie more trouble.
 Amelia especially fell in love with the idea of magical weapons, so well forged and blessed that they could do impossible things.
 Even speak to the person wielding them.
 It caused a habit in which she names her weapons.
-She made her first saber at 10, and practiced with it as much as she was allowed, to emulate the heroes of fiction and hisotry.
+She made her first saber at 10, and practiced with it as much as she was allowed, to emulate the heroes of fiction and history.
 Even getting a visit from the Mounties for sneaking it to school, a severe punishment waiting for her when her parents pulled up to the school.

 Amelie was 12 when it happened.
 Child as she was, she didn’t see the issues that were happening in her own home.
 Still she doesn’t understand it.
 They slowly started arguing, her father spending days working and getting takeout instead of spending time with the family.
 Her mother slowly getting colder and colder towards her own family.
 There was even an incident during practice when her mother stepped too far, and hurt Amelie.
 She didn’t even react, instead admonishing the child to get back up.
 It wasn’t half a year later that one day she woke up and…her mother was gone.
 Most of her things packed in the night in their Quebec city home, while father was in the villages overnight to help set up an event.
 She called her father, and he was surprised as his daughter.
 It devastated them both.